LucasBassetti/lucasbassetti.com/content/posts/2019-10-03-useful-git-commands-with-sourcetree-gui.md

 ## Conclusion

-In this post we learned some useful git daily commands (like commit, merge, stash, etc.) using the Sourcetree GUI to improve productivity and focus on what matters: coding.
+In this post we learned some useful git daily commands (like commit, merge, stash, etc.) using the Sourcetree GUI.
+It enables you visualize and manage your repositories improving your productivity and making you focus on what matters: coding.

 If you have some suggestion please let me know commenting below or submitting a PR for this post :).